 - Register with GP, Dentist, Optician;

-- Apply for CLA Free Leisure Pass.
+- Apply for Cared for Children Free Leisure Pass.
 See Leisure Passes for Looked after Children letter;

 - With their consent, consider Butterflies Listening Ear referral or Spinning World (Person Shaped Support) through Liverpool CAMHS.